subhamhada/CDS.EXP-2/README.md

 Different data types (e.g., int,short int,long int,float, double,long double,bool,char,auto,register) occupy different amounts of memory.
 and checking of size of some data types given by user.

+## Int data type:-
+In programming, the int data type is used to represent integer values, which are whole numbers without a fractional part.

+For example:
+- In Python, the int type can represent arbitrarily large numbers, limited only by the amount of available memory, as Python automatically handles larger integers with its built-in int type.

+The int type is fundamental in programming for performing arithmetic operations, loops, indexing arrays, and more.

+## Float data type:-
+The float data type is used to represent real numbers with fractional parts, allowing for the representation of both whole and decimal numbers.

+The range of values for a 32-bit float is roughly from \(1.4 \times 10^{-45}\) to \(3.4 \times 10^{38}\).

+Floats support arithmetic operations like addition, subtraction, multiplication, and division.

+Floats are widely used in scientific calculations, graphics, simulations, and any application requiring real-number arithmetic.

+## Double data type:-
+The double data type is used to represent double-precision floating-point numbers.
+It provides greater precision and a larger range than the float data type.
+Double-precision floating-point format is also based on the IEEE 754 standard, typically using 64 bits.

+The range of values for a 64-bit double is roughly from \(5 \times 10^{-324}\) to \(1.7 \times 10^{308}\).

+Doubles support all the same arithmetic operations as floats (addition, subtraction, multiplication, division).

 ## Code -
 ### 1.
 ```